Mainland City Centre: Final shutdown

 In December 2013, KHOU 11 News announced that Mall of the Mainland would be evicting all of its interior tenants and closing its doors on January 31, 2014.
-Sears, Palais Royal, and the Cinemark Movies 12 Theater will remain open and on the property.
+Sears, Palais Royal, and the Cinemark Movies 12 Theater would remain open and on the property at the time.
+Sears and Palais Royal would eventually close within the following years and Cinemark 12 is currently receiving a renovation under a new company.

 Return

 On August 18, 2015, developer Jerome Karam, an attorney known for buying an under-utilized building and developing, bought a 150,000-square-foot building once occupied by Macy's.
 Palais Royal moved from its existing store into the space.
 Karam moved a World Gym into the Macy's space.
 He calls the 42,000-square-foot gym Texas' largest in the franchise.
 The developer also sold the Dillard's building to First Baptist Church of Texas City.
 Karam told the Houston Chronicle in an interview that he is offering "1980s-level" rents for lease space, keeping the mall competitive.
 While the mall is not yet completely leased, it continues to make a comeback and, in addition to the above tenants, now houses an Altitude Trampoline Park, Stuttgarden Tavern, and other small shops.
 Multiple store spaces in the mall were used as recovery sites in the aftermath of Hurricane Harvey.
 The mall was renamed Shops on the Mainland in 2015.

 Booker T moved his wrestling school Reality of Wrestling into the space next to Palais Royal.